Perisher vs Thredbo: Australia’s Best Ski Resort

 There is an abundance of accommodation in both Thredbo and Perisher.
 The largest range of properties can be found in Perisher Valley, Guthega and Smiggin Holes.
 You can choose from lodges, hotels and self-contained apartments that suit every budget.

-There is some beautiful on-mountain accommodation which is perfect for those who wish not to travel to and from the ski resorts each day, our on-snow accommodation is a great place to wake up on the snow, with a popular apres ski scene and fine chalet dining restaurant.
+There is some beautiful on-mountain accommodation which is perfect for those who wish not to travel to and from the ski resorts each day, our on-snow Perisher accommodation is a great place to wake up on the snow, with a popular apres ski scene and fine chalet dining restaurant.
 The Stables resort is another pick of the bunch with great value for families and groups.

 Where to Eat in Perisher and Thredbo